-Christina Contreras, principal and founder of Living Ecology Studio in Denver, Colorado, has been selected as ULI/Martin Bucksbaum Senior Visiting Fellow.
+Christina Contreras, principal and founder of Living Ecology Studio in Denver, has been selected as the ULI/Martin Bucksbaum Senior Visiting Fellow.
 During her one-year fellowship, which started in August, Contreras will explore how privately owned and managed “third places” can better contribute to individual and community health and well-being, and will develop a “pattern book” for designers and developers to create welcoming and thriving privately owned “third places.”

 Coined by sociologist Ray Oldenburg, third place refers to areas where people spend time between home (“first place”) and work (“second place”).
 Examples of third places include churches, cafés, clubs, libraries, and parks.
 While best practices for public third places such as parks are well established, private third spaces are less studied.

 “What would our world be like if we prioritized healthy environments, healthy lifestyles, and healthy communities?”
 Contreras asks.
 “I am grateful for the opportunity to explore this question and to research relationships between health and privately owned and managed third places.
 This is critically important work to build a healthier world for our time and future generations.”

 The fellowship is generously funded with a gift to ULI from the family of pioneering retail developer Martin Bucksbaum, founder of General Growth Companies (now known as GGC Inc.).
 John Bucksbaum, whose family has endowed the fellowship opportunity, notes, “ULI members are essential owners and operators of privately owned third places across the country.
 Malls, such as those operated by GGC, play an important role in building community ties, fostering healthy community interactions, and enhancing American democracy.
 Contreras’s work will help fill in our understanding about how privately owned third places can help communities, and civic life, thrive.”